arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/08b-logs-permissions.md

 Now that you have learned about the audit logs and rbac, let's see what they look like in your cluster.

-First of all, in order to generate some interesting logs, we have built a small app that will query the APIServer to give us usefull insight. create the audit-log-generator deployment:
+First of all, in order to generate some interesting logs, we have built a small app that will query the APIServer to give us useful insight. create the audit-log-generator deployment:

 `kubectl apply -f assets/workshop-assets/apps/manifests/pod-lister.yaml`